firebase/FirebaseUI-Flutter/packages/firebase_ui_storage/doc/list-view.md

 ### Custom inital page loading state

-When the first page of objects is loading, `StorageListView` will show a `CircularProgressIndicator` under `MaterialApp` and `CupertinoActivityIndicator` under `CupertinoApp`.
+When the first page of objects is loading, `StorageListView` will show a `CircularProgressIndicator` under `MaterialApp`, and `CupertinoActivityIndicator` under `CupertinoApp`.

 You can pass `loadingBuilder` to customize the loading state: